 JULIAN HARRAP ARCHITECTS, LONDON

-Julian Harrap Architects (JHA) can be found among the world’s best restoration specialists.
-For this particular project, the firm is represented by Robert Sandford.
-Previously, JHA has been responsible for the restoration of the Sir John Soane's Museum and the Victoria & Albert Museum in London.
-Their collaboration with architect David Chipperfield for the restoration of the Neues Museum in Berlin was awarded with the Mies van der Rohe Award in 2011.
+Julian Harrap Architects (JHA) are one of the top international practices in the field of restoration.
+Practice representative for this project is Robert Sandford.
+JHA have previously been responsible for the execution of such projects as the restoration of the Sir John Soane's Museum and the Victoria & Albert Museum in London.
+In 2011 they received the Mies van der Rohe Award for their collaboration with architect David Chipperfield on the restoration of the Neues Museum in Berlin.

-Find out more in the interview that appeared on the museum blog:blog
+Read more in the interview published on the museum blog:blog (in Dutch)

 Julian Harrap Architects